openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

     *name* | `String` | ConceptNames are the words or phrases used to express the idea of a Concept within a particular locale
     *term* | `String` | Medical coding term or OpenMRS concept dictionary term that could be mapped to a concept *source* | `String` | A concept can have any number of mappings to any number of other vocabularies.
 Other vocabularies are called "concept sources" in OpenMRS (ie. LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc), but the concept source can also be a custom (ie. org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
 Every concept can define a string for its mapping in any "concept source" defined in the database
     *class* | `String` | The concept's class provides a useful way to narrow down the scope of the information that the concept is intended to capture.
 In this way, the class is helpful for data extraction.
-This classification details how a concept will be represented (i.e. as a question or an answer) when the information is stored.
-OpenMRS contains several default classes to use when defining concepts, but implementation sites may also create additional custom concept classes for use.
+This classification elaborates how a concept will be represented (i.e., as a question or an answer) when the information is stored.
+OpenMRS contains several default classes to use when defining concepts, but implementation sites may also create additional custom concept classes.

 ```console
 GET /concept?